Sakshi1526/WhatsApp-Manual-Testing-Report/README.md

 # WhatsApp-Manual-Testing-Report
 This project includes a detailed manual testing report of the WhatsApp mobile application.
+It covers test scenarios, test cases, expected and actual results.
+The testing was done to check key features like messaging, media sharing, group creation, call functionality, and app performance.
+This project demonstrates basic knowledge of manual testing processes including test planning, execution, and reporting.